PennLINC/thalamocortical_development/index.md

 # DIFFUSION DATA AVAILABILITY

-The present work utilized existing developmental data from the PNC (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000607.v3.p2), the Lifespan 2.0 HCPD release (https://nda.nih.gov/ccf), and data releases 1-9 from the Healthy Brain Network (https://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/).
+This study used existing developmental data from the PNC (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000607.v3.p2), the Lifespan 2.0 HCPD release (https://nda.nih.gov/ccf), and data releases 1-9 from the Healthy Brain Network (https://fcon_1000.projects.nitrc.org/indi/cmi_healthy_brain_network/).
 These data are publicly available for download from the provided links.
-We are in the process of gaining permission to release preprocessed diffusion data and derivatives for these three datasets as part of the [Reproducible Brain Charts Project](https://reprobrainchart.github.io/)!
+PennLINC is currently in the process of gaining all permissions necessary to make preprocessed diffusion data and derivatives from the PNC, HCPD, and HBN datasets publicly available.
+This section will be updated when data are publicly released!
+In the meantime, you can access processed structural and functional MRI data from these three datasets at the [Reproducible Brain Charts](https://reprobrainchart.github.io/) website.

 # PROJECT SOFTWARE